-Clymenza Hawkins is known for photo collage images of Black women as faeries adorned with butterfly wings reflecting the metaphoric power of a butterfly emerging out of obstacles as survivors in wisdom, grace and pride.
-A native of New Britain, Connecticut, she always had an interest in art and literature which led to self taught in photomonage.
+Clymenza Hawkins is known for her photo collage images of Black women as faeries adorned with butterfly wings reflecting the metaphoric power of a butterfly emerging out of obstacles as survivors in wisdom, grace and pride.
+A native of New Britain, Connecticut, Clymenza always had an interest in art and literature which led to self taught in photomontage.
+She also acknowledges her technique from years of being creative artistic director for B.Dalton/ Barnes & Noble bookstores designing window displays in New York City including McNally Jackson.
+Jazz vocalist Leena Conquest commissioned Clymenza’s concept for her portrait as a Butterfly woman on cd cover Come Fly Away.
 Clymenza photographs real women, recreates their images through mixed media techniques.
 She was selected by the Romare Bearden Foundation and Full Spectrum Experience as one of the artists for the Bearden 100 Project, an online group exhibition for the Centennial Tribute to Romare Bearden.
-Grammy Award Winning vocalist Erykah Badu commissioned Clymenza’s concept portrayed as a Butterfly Womanfolk for her LIVE cd cover.
+Grammy Award Winning vocalist Erykah Badu also commissioned Clymenza’s concept portrayed as a Butterfly Womanfolk for her LIVE cd cover.

 Cut paperworks and photomontages rewrite Black women as heroines of classical folklores.
 The restaging of this marginalized and unrepresented voice reflects the mythical and magical perspectives on reality.
-Her current work, Natural Enchantments depicts the WomenFolk in visual narratives based on the classical faerie folklore inspired by music, fashion and writers including Zora Neale Hurston, Angela Carter, Rita Dove, James Baldwin, Oscar Wilde, Toni Cade Bambara, Clarissa Pinkola Estes and Octavia Butler.
-She weaves the Black oral traditions and other world cultures and histories among mystical realms and enchanted Dreamtime.
-Black WomenFolk are portrayed as a new generation of modern heroines whose metamorphosis can be inspired by a swan, deer, horse, butterfly, mermaid, bird, spider or a Sister WomanFolk.
-They are powerful visionaries of their destinies refusing to be just another damsel in distress.
+Her current work, Natural Enchantments depicts the WomenFolk into visual narratives inspired by writers including Zora Neale Hurston, Angela Carter, Rita Dove, James Baldwin, Oscar Wilde, Toni Cade Bambara, Clarissa Pinkola Estes, Ruth Foreman and Octavia Butler.
+Clymenza weaves Black oral traditions with other world cultures and histories.
+Black WomenFolk are portrayed as the new modern generation whose metamorphosis can be inspired by a swan, deer, horse, butterfly, mermaid, bird, spider or a Sister WomanFolk.
+These heroines are powerful visionaries of their destinies refusing to be just another damsel in distress.